vernig/twilio-unit-testing-serverless/README.md

 ```javascript
 tokenFunction(context, {}, callback);
 ```
-Let's dive into the two argument.
+Let's dive into the two arguments.

 ## Defining a _context_ for testing static methods

 In the Twilio Serverless environment, the `context` variables holds runtime context specific information, such as environment variables (e.g. usually defined in `.env` file) and the Twilio Client (accessible through `context.getTwilioClient()`).
-In our test environment, the `context` needs to be passed as first argument of the call, so we need to build it from scratch.
+In our test environment, the `context` needs to be passed as the first argument of the call, so we need to build it from scratch.

-The first info to add are environment variables as well as authentication information (i.e. Account SID and auth token).
+The first items to add are environment variables as well as authentication information (i.e. Account SID and auth token).
 The Twilio Serverless Toolkit automatically generate a `.env` file that contains API keys and API secret (instead of ACCOUNT SID and AUTH TOKEN).
-This is a design choice, and will have conseguences on how we perform some of the test (more on that later).
+This is a design choice, and will have consequences on how we perform some of the test (more on that later).
 Since for this test we are only going to use Twilio's client static method, we don't actually need to authenticate the client.
 So the `context` variable is empty.

-Later on we are going to see another example where we fill-up the context information.
+Later on we are going to see another example where we add information to the context.

 ## Defining a callback